 2. Talk to as many current and former consultants as you can – the better you understand the work, the more comfortable you are with consulting terms like “on the beach” and “scope,” the better you’ll do.
 It’s also great for job networking.

-This is just the tip of the iceberg…to jump ahead of your competition on case interviews, get The Consulting Bible – the best consulting interview course available.
-With 50 interview questions and 5 case studies, you’ll learn every secret we know about getting jobs at the world’s best consulting firms.
+This is just the tip of the iceberg…to jump ahead of your competition for your case interview, get The Consulting Bible – the best consulting interview course available.
+With 50 interview questions and 16 case studies, you’ll learn every secret we know about getting jobs at the world’s best consulting firms.